SkyStats-Development/SkyStats/README.md

 ---

-#### 🌹 SkyStats 🌹 is a Discord bot  that provides helpful information and statistics for players on the popular Minecraft server, Hypixel Skyblock.
-With a variety of slash commands, players can quickly access information about their networth, weight, and even specific statistics for games like Bedwars and Woolwars!
+#### 🌹 SkyStats 🌹 is a Discord bot that provides helpful information and statistics for players on the popular Minecraft server, Hypixel Skyblock that wish to touch grass.
+With a variety of slash commands, players can quickly access information about their networth, weight (in kg), and even specific statistics for different types of grass!

----

 ## Commands